Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Radiation environment

 \subsection{Radiation sources}

 Radiation in interplanetary space and on the surface of Mars originates from the Sun and from Galactic sources.
-Energetic processes in the sun release energetic charged particles called Solar Energetic Particles (SEPs) and background flux of charged particles from Galactic sources known as Galactic Cosmic Rays (GCR).
+Energetic processes in the solar corona release energetic charged particles called Solar Energetic Particles (SEPs) and background flux of charged particles from Galactic sources known as Galactic Cosmic Rays (GCR).
 There may be local sources of radiation in form of radioactivity in the Martian regolith, but their dose is much smaller and extraterrestrial ones are the main source of health hazard; consequently we focus on the latter.

 SEPs are associated with solar flares and coronal mass ejections (CMEs) \cite{Reames:1999}.
 They consist mainly of protons (90-95\%), followed by helium nuclei (5-8\%), along with some heavier nuclei (1\%).
 Clearly, these percentages can only be rough, as exact compositions differ a lot between events or even during a single event \cite{Tylka:1999}.
-The typical energy spectrum of an SEP event lies in the range of some keV to hundreds of MeV, softer than GCR.
-In some extreme cases, it can go up to 10 GeV \cite{tylka2009new, atri2020stellar}.
+The typical energy spectra of SEP events cover the range of some keV to hundreds of MeV, softer than GCR.
+In some extreme cases, they can go up to 10 GeV \cite{tylka2009new, atri2020stellar}.

-SPEs are rare and generally occur in phase with the solar cycle, at times of maximum solar activity, despite the fact that some of them occur at any time of the solar activity.
+Solar Particle Events (SPEs) are rare and generally occur in phase with the solar cycle, at times of maximum solar activity, despite the fact that some of them occur at any time of the solar activity.
 They are produced during solar eruptions, at which particles are accelerated to relativistic energies by the plasma \cite{Kallenrode:2003}.
 Nonetheless, the exact mechanism of SPEs' creation and the following effects in the space weather have not yet been definitely determined.
 In other words, they are quite unpredictable and might differ significantly by duration, strength and fluence.
 Historically recorded events of exceptionally intense solar activity include the Carrington event (September 1859), along with the events of February 1956, August 1972 and September 1989.
 It appears that they used to happen more often in the past; caution is then needed when extrapolating to predict future events.